skribblez2718/xtremesupershoppe/README.md

 # xtremesupershoppe
 xtremesupershoppe is a vulnerable web application that can be solved with code analysis or blackbox methods.
-It is heavily influenced by Denis Levy and Brad Traversy's Udemy course [Django with React | An Ecommerce Website](https://www.udemy.com/course/django-with-react-an-ecommerce-website) and a real life pentest engagements.
+It is heavily influenced by Denis Ivy and Brad Traversy's Udemy course [Django with React | An Ecommerce Website](https://www.udemy.com/course/django-with-react-an-ecommerce-website) and a real life pentest engagements.
 The goal of the challenge is obtain admin privileges and capture the flag.

 ***IMPORTANT***: Currently deploying this application may or may not require some troubleshooting.
 It is on the TO DO to fix.
 The repository is still well suited for code analysis; however, I recommend getting the application up for learning purposes.
 Also, the exploit is very fun IMO!
 Finally, I originally created this application 2+ years ago.
 There may be vulnerabilities in this app that didn't exist or were unknown at it's creation time.
 Cpuld be a fun rabbit hole for the daring.